Jbleezy/BO2-Reimagined/README.md

 * Player who threw the meat can meat themself
 * Decreased time on ground from 16 seconds to 10 seconds
 * Bounces off walls when thrown
+* Changed powerup fx color to blue
 * Able to drop when players are down
-* Changed powerup fx color to blue
+* Fixed being able to drop when another meat powerup was already dropped
 * Message shows when the meat is grabbed and thrown on a player
 * Meleeing while the meat is moving no longer grabs the meat
 * Meleeing while the meat is moving throws the meat